Mandelate 4-monooxygenase

-The 3 substrates of this enzyme are (S)-2-hydroxy-2-phenylacetate, tetrahydrobiopterin, and O_{2}, whereas its 3 products are (S)-4-hydroxymandelate, dihydrobiopterin, and H_{2}O.
+The three substrates of this enzyme are (S)-mandelic acid, tetrahydrobiopterin, and oxygen.
+Its products are (S)-4-hydroxymandelic acid, dihydrobiopterin, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with reduced pteridine as one donor, and incorporation of one ato of oxygen into the other donor.
+This enzyme characterised from Pseudomonas convexa is an oxidoreductase that uses molecular oxygen as oxidant.
+A reduced pteridine is required.
 The systematic name of this enzyme class is (S)-2-hydroxy-2-phenylacetate,tetrahydrobiopterin:oxygen oxidoreductase (4-hydroxylating).
 Other names in common use include L-mandelate 4-hydroxylase, and mandelic acid 4-hydroxylase.
 It employs one cofactor, iron.